Nutrition

 Replenishment of glycogen stores

 After intense exercise, glycogen stores are depleted.
-Consuming high glycemic index carbohydrates within 30 minutes of exercise helps to quickly replenish these stores.
+Consuming high-glycemic carbohydrates within 30 minutes of exercise promotes rapid replenishment of these stores.
 For example, a banana or a recovery drink would be ideal to consume immediately after exercise.

 Physical activity causes micro-tears in muscle fibers.
 High-quality protein intake after training provides the amino acids needed for muscle repair and growth.
 A serving of 20 to 30 grams of protein is generally recommended to avoid any incidents.